- Education and Science»

 - World War II

-The Scrap Iron Flotilla - Venerable contribution from Australia but with a sting.
+The Scrap Iron Flotilla - Venerable Destroyer Contribution From Australia but With a Venomous Sting.

 As the dark clouds of war gathered over Europe, tens of thousands of miles away in the Australian Admiralty building in Melbourne at 0950hrs Sunday 3rd September 1939 the telegraph machine clattered its message: